limonaso/notouch-dispenser/README.md

     SIG-->10

-To get the electrical part list and wiring files just dm me.
+To get the electrical part list and wiring files just send me a email, it is inside bio.
 I'll send it for free.

 REALLY YOU CAN USE THIS CODE ARCHITECTURE TO DIY ANY KIND OF PROJECT TO AUTOMATE A LOT OF THINGS JUST MODIFYING IT A LITTLE BIT.
 THIS PROJECT IS ONLY AN EXAMPLE OF IT ORIENTED TO THE FREQUENTLY USE OBJECTS